USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 itself, with command-line help features, and/or simple 'readme' files.
 As the implementations mature, they will be documented in the software user manuals.
 The extent and formality of the software's documentation will evolve along with the software itself.
+Software quality is improved through the coordination and collaboration with community software developers, e.g., OWA.

 Testing Models and Algorithmic Techniques
 -----------------------------------------